rickjordan/django-csrf-ajax/README.md

 ## Setting the Token Headers

-Initialize once on page load, prior to any AJAX requests...
+Initialize once on page load, prior to making any AJAX requests...

 ```javascript
 // axios